GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 To learn more about the device configuration parameters, see [Sens'it Discovery Payload Structure](https://ask.sigfox.com/storage/attachments/585-sensit-3-discovery-payload.pdf).

-After you have completed the [Sigfox-GCP integration guide](https://cloud.google.com/community/tutorials/sigfox-gw), continue with the following sections in this tutorial.
+After you have completed the [Sigfox - Google Cloud integration guide](https://cloud.google.com/community/tutorials/sigfox-gw), continue with the following sections in this tutorial.

 ## Streaming data into BigQuery

-The Sigfox-GCP integration publishes the device data to a Cloud Pub/Sub topic.
+The integration between Sigfox and Google Cloud publishes the device data to a Cloud Pub/Sub topic.
 To enable long-term storage and analytics for actionable insights, a best practice is to write the data to a data warehouse.
-This section shows how you can stream the data in real-time to [BigQuery](https://cloud.google.com/bigquery/), using a Cloud Function that is triggered by the Sens'it payloads in Cloud Pub/Sub.
+This section shows how you can stream the data in real-time to [BigQuery](https://cloud.google.com/bigquery/), using a Cloud Function that is triggered by the Sens'it payloads in Pub/Sub.
 The Sigfox backend forwards the data payloads as-is.
 The payloads are binary-encoded.
 The Cloud Function parses the data payloads using the Sens'it V3 payload specification before writing them to BigQuery.
 This way, the data is usable in the data warehouse as standard columns and rows, using SQL queries.

 ### Create the dataset and table in BigQuery